mvit777/BikeShop/README.md

 # blazorBikeShopClient
-A thrown away blazor wasml client for bikeDistributor library
+A thrown away blazor wasml client for the bikeDistributor library

 This is actually my first try at building an wasml blazor app.
 I was a bit skeptical at start, I expected a similar experience as building webapp with old days webforms.